manuGil/GitCoDev/gitcodev/curriculum.md

 # Curriculum

-Version control is an esential tool in software development.
-It enables the tracking of changes in the code source, and the management of multiple versions.
-Git is version control system that allows asyncronous development, and currently, the most popular version control system.
+Version control is an essential tool in software development.
+It enables the tracking of changes in the code source and the management of multiple versions.
+Git is a version control system that allows asynchronous development and is currently the most popular version control system.

-Collaborative development is a software development approach that can help researchers to organize their software project, foster collaboration among their peers and create a community around open source research software.
+Collaborative development is a software development approach that can help researchers organise their software projects, foster collaboration among their peers and create a community around open-source research software.
-Researchers involved or experting to get invovled in the developing of research software can benefit greatly of mastering the basics of collaborative development.
+Researchers involved or expecting to be involved in developing research software can benefit greatly from mastering the basics of collaborative development.

 ## Prerequisites

 Knowledge and experience in using the command-line interface (CLI) with Unix Shell to perform the following tasks:

-* to navigate and visualise content of directories (folders);
+* to navigate and visualise the content of directories (folders);
 * to create, copy, move and delete files and directories;
-* to edit files with terminal-based text editors (such as nano, vim, emacs, etc);
+* to edit files with terminal-based text editors (such as Nano, vim, emacs, etc);
 * to visualise hidden files and directories;
 * to redirect and append a command output to a file.